 - SW 3564 – Native Americans in Modern Society: Implications for Social Policy

 More information on admissions, applications and degree requirements can be found here.

-To view all SW courses available online in the Spring 2017 term view the Class Schedule.
+To view all SW courses available online in the Summer 2017 term view the Class Schedule.

 The BSW Program operates under the transfer policies and procedures of the University of Utah.
 Under these policies the Office of Admissions completes an assessment of a student’s academic record with specific focus on general education requirements.
 The BSW Program assists that office by providing a list of course equivalencies developed based on our review of syllabi from other schools in the state, including other accredited BSW programs.
 If the BSW Program has indicated that a particular course is the equivalent of a BSW course, the Office of Admissions makes a notation of acceptance of credit in the student’s record.
 If the course is not one for which prior approval has been given, the Office of Admissions will send the student to the BSW Program director for an individual case-by-case assessment.
 In these cases students are often asked to provide syllabi, course descriptions, and sometimes information on textbooks and instructors to help determine the degree of comparability.
 The decision by the BSW Program director regarding course equivalency is final.

 As a profession, social work’s primary concern is people and their relationships within society.
 The ultimate value of the profession is its ability to help people realize their own potential.
 Social work is based on the belief in the worth and dignity of all people and on the positive value of cultural, gender, and experiential differences.

 Social work is a challenging and rewarding profession for those willing to give of themselves.

 The College of Social Work graduates approximately 75 BSW students each year and many career opportunities are available to those students.
 They include opportunities in the areas of:

 - Human Services